habitat-sh/habitat/www/source/docs/reference/plan-syntax.html.md

   pkg_exports=(
     [port]=server.port
     [host]=server.host
+    [ssl-port]=ssl.port
   )
   ~~~

-pkg_expose
+pkg_exposes
 : Optional.
-An array of ports this service exposes when you create a Docker image from your package.
+An array of `pkg_exports` keys containing default values for which ports that this package exposes.
+These values are used as sensible defaults for other tools.
+For example, when exporting a package to a container format.

   ~~~
-  pkg_expose=(80 443)
+  pkg_exposes=(port ssl-port)
   ~~~